urql-graphql/urql/docs/advanced/testing.md

 - `useMutation` calls `executeMutation`
 - `useSubscription` calls `executeSubscription`

 You saw in the section [Stream Patterns](../concepts/stream-patterns.md), that all these operations return a stream.
-Thanks to the `wonka` library you are able to generate different types of stream.
+Thanks to the `wonka` library you are able to generate different types of them.
 By doing so you can mock the different state of your operation (`fetching`, `error`, `success`)

 You probably use one of those utility to generate streams :